2.2 Chemistry, Terminology, and Acronyms

 This section focuses on chemistry, terminology, names, and acronyms for those PFAS most commonly reported in the environment, identified in scientific literature, and those PFAS most commonly tested for by current analytical methods.
 Other important classes of PFAS are introduced.
 This section also introduces the chemical manufacturing processes that influence the types of PFAS that are found in the environment.

-PFAS are characterized by carbon atoms that are linked together with fluorine atoms attached to the carbons.
-A more specific and technical definition of PFAS states that PFAS are defined as “highly fluorinated aliphatic substances that contain one or more carbon (C) atoms on which all the hydrogen (H) substituents (present in the nonfluorinated analogues from which they are notionally derived) have been replaced by fluorine (F) atoms, in such a manner that they contain the perfluoroalkyl moiety CnF2n+1 -.”
-(Buck et al. 2011).
+There is no universally accepted definition of PFAS.
+However, in general, PFAS are characterized as having carbon atoms linked to each other and bonded to fluorine atoms at most or all of the available carbon bonding sites.
+An early and widely recognized technical definition of PFAS is provided by Buck et al. (2011), who defined PFAS as, “highly fluorinated aliphatic substances that contain one or more carbon (C) atoms on which all the hydrogen (H) substituents (present in the nonfluorinated analogues from which they are notionally derived) have been replaced by fluorine (F) atoms, in such a manner that they contain the perfluoroalkyl moiety CnF2n+1 –.”

 General Concepts of Organofluorine Chemistry for PFAS